curator-ex/curator/README.md

 An Authentication Framework for Phoenix.

 Curator is meant to mimic [Devise](https://github.com/plataformatec/devise), as such it provides [several modules](#curator-modules) to accomplish authentication and various aspects of user lifecycle mangement.
 It's build with a modular architecture that differs from existing Elixir Authentication solutions.
-Each curator module can be combined to handle various authentication scenarios, passing coordination through a [curator module](#curator-module).
+Each curator module can be combined to handle various authentication scenarios, passing coordination through a curator module](#curator-module).
 Under the hood, this uses [Guardian](https://github.com/ueberauth/guardian) for session management.

 For an example, see the [PhoenixCurator Application](https://github.com/curator-ex/phoenix_curator)